CVE-2026-1460: CWE-78 Improper neutralization of special elements used in an OS command ('OS command injection') in Zyxel DX3301-T0 firmware

 Mitigation Recommendations

-No official patch or remediation guidance has been published by Zyxel as of now.
 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict administrative access to trusted personnel only and monitor for suspicious activity related to DHCP configuration changes.
-Avoid exposing management interfaces to untrusted networks.
+Until an official fix is released, restrict administrative access to trusted personnel only and monitor for unauthorized configuration changes.
+Avoid exposing device management interfaces to untrusted networks.

 CVE-2026-1460: CWE-78 Improper neutralization of special elements used in an OS command ('OS command injection') in Zyxel DX3301-T0 firmware